zach00700/numericalmethods/README.md

 # numericalmethods
 Numerical methods implemented in C++.
-Submitted in fulfillemnt of the requirement for the subject Numerical Methods for the Academic Year 2016-2017.
+Submitted in fulfillment of the requirement for the subject Numerical Methods for the Academic Year 2016-2017.
 Coded and tested on Turbo C++.

 Feel free to use this code for research purposes.
 You may modify it, play with it, or improve it (in which case I would encourage you to send me your improvemet to the code at zach (underscore) espiritu (at) yahoo (dot) com).